metrumresearchgroup/pkgr/integration_tests/simple-suggests/guide.md

 * `pkgr plan` should indicate that ~40 packages need to be installed.
 * `pkgr install` should install all of the same packages as [simple](../simple/guide.md), plus ~32 other packages.
 *  `pkgr inspect --deps` should return a large object that reflects the "Suggested" packages for R6 and pillar.
+Order does not matter as long as elements are placed in the correct groups.

 ```
 {